Olixil68/EGN4060C_ROBOT_SPR26_WTAB4/amg8833/amg8833_usage.md

 # Expected Usage of AMG8833_ErrorFind.py
 - The file should be create an object of type "Thermal Camera"
 - This object will be initialized to turn on and then awaiting further functions
-- Other functions will read:
+- Other functions will:
-  - AMG8833 data,
+  - read AMG8833 data,
   - process it to output a detected heat column (most heatmass detected in x-axis),
   - and output a boolean for firing mechanism.